Who needs emergency water when it’s all around us, right?

 1. Keep a supply of emergency water stored in a container or containers.
 You might choose to hold your drinking water in small bottles, 5 gallon water jugs, or even 55-gallon barrels.
 I use all three methods because they each have their purpose and advantages.

 2. Keep a quality drinking water filter at home which will enable you to filter potentially contaminated water (or even your stored water if you suspect an issue).
 Just be aware that unless you have a water distiller, a typical drinking water filter will purify organic contamination whereas they will likely not filter out potential ‘chemical’ contamination.
-I use the Berkey for my primary drinking water filter.
+I use the Big Berkey Countertop Water Filter for my primary drinking water filter.
 I also use a water distiller (the ultimate pure water).